 Mr. Hobbs later indicated that the $32,000 was being taken to Vancouver to gamble.
 There were no drugs in Mr. Hobbs suitcase.
-However, the heat sealed plastic bags containing the money tested positive for the presence of cocaine, as did the handle of his suitcase and his clothing.
+However, the heat sealed plastic bags containing the money tested positive for the presence of cocaine, as did the handle of his suitcase and his clothing, according to Court judgments.

 The US$178,000 suitcase incident

 Three months after the Airport incident, he went to New York, and on July 28, 2005, he was arrested in a hotel room and found to be in possession, with two other persons – one from Vancouver – of 100 pounds of marijuana and US$178,000 in cash in a suitcase.
 The drugs and money were forfeited.
-In New York, Mr. Hobbs pled guilty to criminal possession of marijuana in connection therewith and intimidating a victim or a witness, and received a sentence of one year incarceration.
+In New York, Mr. Hobbs pled guilty to criminal possession of marijuana in connection therewith and intimidating a victim or a witness and received a sentence of one year incarceration.
 He was credited for time served during remand.
 Mr. Hobbs said that he was in the wrong hotel room with the wrong people at the wrong time and none of the property was his.

 The grow-op incident

-Mr. Hobbs was arrested on August 18, 2005, and charged with unlawful possession of property or proceeds of property knowing that part or all of it was derived from an indictable offence (e.g., proceeds of crime) and with dealing in those proceeds with intent to convert the proceeds knowing or believing that all or part of it was derived from the commission of an indictable offence (e.g., money laundering).
+Mr. Hobbs was arrested on August 18, 2005, and charged with unlawful possession of property or proceeds of property knowing that part or all of it was derived from an indictable offence and with dealing in those proceeds with intent to convert the proceeds knowing or believing that all or part of it was derived from the commission of an indictable offence.
 He was also charged with the grow-op operation and possession of a controlled substance.
-Mr. Hobbs may not have been present during any of this incident since if appears that he was incarcerated in New York.
+Mr. Hobbs may not have been present during any of this incident since it appears that he was incarcerated in New York.

 At his trial, Mr. Hobbs maintained that the $32,000 cash was from casino winnings.
 The RCMP testified that the money could not be derived from gambling because of the way it was packaged (e.g., wrapped in elastic bands in plastic bags).
 Mr. Hobbs testified that he was a professional poker player and he was going to gamble with the $32,000 at River Rock Casino, which was having a big poker tournament at that time.
 A River Rock Casino executive testified that there was no poker tournament scheduled at the time that Mr. Hobbs had deposed.
 The RCMP testified that, at that time, the money he had in his suitcase was equal to the price of a brick of cocaine and given that his clothing and other items tested positive for cocaine, they suspected he was going to Vancouver to purchase coke and resell it in Halifax.

-Mr. Hobbs appealed his convictions many times over several years, one quite successfully and some as a self-represented litigant.
-In one appeal, the Judge said that he was concerned about Mr. Hobbs re-offending and remarked to Mr. Hobbs that he needed to realize that a quick way of making money has significant risks.
+Mr. Hobbs was convicted and appealed his convictions many times over several years, one quite successfully and some as a self-represented litigant.

 Response from Mr. Hobbs and Ms. Chang

-The defendants have posted an unfiled Response to Civil Claim on its website in which they deny all of the allegations made by the government.
-Among other things, the defendants say that Vanbex, the corporate entity, did not solicit funds for the FUEL ICO and that, and while its a little vague, that the purchasers thereof were informed of the risks (presumably of investing) into the FUEL ICO, and that such risks were prepared by a lawyer.
-The Response says that Vanbex currently has 50 employees and many clients, as well as more clients seeking their services currently, which means they have not been harmed by the allegations made by the government.
+The personal defendants have posted a Response to Civil Claim on the corporate website in which they deny all of the allegations made by the government.
+Among other things, the defendants say that Vanbex, the corporate entity, did not solicit funds for the FUEL ICO and that the purchasers thereof were informed of the risks of the FUEL ICO, and that such risks were prepared by a lawyer.
+The Response says that Vanbex currently has 50 employees and many clients, as well as more clients seeking their services currently.

 The Response also clarified that Vanbex is a consulting company while EtherParty is an entity that develops technology.
 The Response states that the Lambo was actually bought, and not leased, as the government alleged and after it was bought, it was sold.

 Although the Response does not expressly say so, it is possible that the defendants are objecting to the characterization of FUEL as a securities if such a characterization has been advanced by other parties, on the basis that the Howey Test is not applicable in Canada.
-There may be some merit to that, if that is what is happening because some lawyers are of the view that one of the four aspects of the test arguably does not apply in Canada.
+There may be some merit to that, if that is what is happening, because at least two lawyers in Canada are of the view that one of the four aspects of the test does not apply in Canada.